This post was updated on February 16th, 2021

 Nutrient deficiencies of any kind are likely to have adverse effects on your health.
 They cause things like low energy and lethargy, hair loss, skin issues, and insomnia.

 While you can try all sorts of “superfoods” and supplements, often the simplest and most effective thing to do is to eat more meat.
-Animal protein (the unprocessed kind) is one of the most nutrient dense foods on this planet and they tend to include a lot of micronutrients that aren’t readily available in plant foods.
-Examples that are fairly indisputable include things like vitamin B12, carnosine, creatine, and the omega-3 fatty acids EPA and DHA – all of which have an important role to play in good health.
+Animal protein (the unprocessed kind) is one of the most nutrient dense foods on this planet and they tend to include a lot of micronutrients that aren’t readily available in plant foods such as vitamin B12, carnosine, creatine, and the omega-3 fatty acids EPA and DHA – all of which have an important role to play in good health.

 These facts all influenced me in a way that I decided to no longer remain a herbivore.
 I became a vegetarian at the age of 12 because I loved animals (and still do).
 Unfortunately, after learning more about my diagnosis and the importance of nutrition in overcoming PCOS, I had to accept the fact that animal derived protein was going to be a part of my life.